NeuroMorpho/xyz2swc/README.md

 ### *Option 1: Local installation using Docker*

 If you need to install and run the service locally (e.g., on a private server) we recommend making use of the published Docker image https://hub.docker.com/r/neuromorpho/xyz2swc - which which contains the latest stable version of the source code, libraries, modules, and all other needed dependencies.
+You can pull the docker image using the command below:

+- `$ docker pull neuromorpho/xyz2swc:latest`

+You can also build the docker image from scratch using the instructions below.
+Please note that the system is built and tested for Ubuntu Linux.
+Other platforms may need adaptions to work.

 - Clone this repository: `$ git clone https://github.com/NeuroMorpho/xyz2swc.git`
 - Install [docker](https://docs.docker.com/get-docker/)